 Some people may be more vulnerable to contaminants in drinking water than the general population.
 People compromised immune systems such as those with cancer undergoing chemotherapy, who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
-Immunocompromised people should seek advice about drinking water from their health providers.
-USEPA/Centers care Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-47911
+Immuno-comprimised people should seek advice about drinking water from their health care providers.
+USEPA/Centers for Disease Control (CDC) guidelines on appropriate means to risk of infection lessen the bv Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).